krikis/nomad/README.markdown

 Download the compressed source code for this project [here](https://github.com/krikis/nomad/archive/master.zip) to a local folder and unzip it.

-Open the root of the project in a terminal to issue the following commands:
+Open the root of the project in a terminal and issue the following commands:

 ```bash
 gem install bundler              # install a gem dependency manager